-- Name: A char to a null-terminated string representing the name part of the name=value pair.
+- Name: An arm_char_t to a null-terminated string representing the name part of the (name,value) pair.
 Each string has a maximum length of 128 characters, including the termination character.
-If any pointer is null or the string is the null string, the name=value pair is ignored.
+If any pointer is null or points to a zero-length string, the (name,value) pair is ignored.
 The values are provided in the application context values sub-buffer.
+Names should not contain trailing blank characters or consist of only blank characters.